-Starting in May 2020 we will be seeking to conduct telephone interviews with Massachusetts residents who are 21 years or older, have been pregnant in the past year, and are considering/have considered using cannabis while pregnant or lactating.
+Starting in May 2020 we conducted telephone interviews with Massachusetts residents who were 21 years or older, had been pregnant in the past year, and were considering/had considered using cannabis while pregnant or lactating.

-We will conduct telephone interviews in English to better understand how people make decisions about whether or not to use cannabis (including smoking, vaping, edibles, oils, THC or CBD) while pregnant or lactating.
+We conducted telephone interviews in English to better understand how people make decisions about whether or not to use cannabis (including smoking, vaping, edibles, oils, THC or CBD) while pregnant or lactating.

 We have concluded participant recruitment and data collection, and are currently analyzing data.
 We look forward to sharing study results when they are available.